 Sustainability is an Eagle-required merit badge that’ll teach you the incredibly important skill of conserving our planet’s resources!
 In answering each of the requirements, you’ll learn how to reduce your family’s waste, protect our planetary systems, spread sustainability to others, and more.

 Having grown up in Hawaii, with both my parents being government engineers who’ve worked closely with sustainable agriculture, sustainability is a topic that’s especially close to my heart.
-I hope this guide helps you to also recognize the importance of protecting our planet, as a scout! 🙂
+I hope this guide helps you to also love sustainability and recognize the importance of protecting our planet! 🙂

 Also, remember that ScoutSmarts should just serve as your starting point for merit badge research.
 In school, we’re taught not to plagiarize, and the same is true for Scouting worksheets.
 Answer these questions in your own words, do further research, and I promise you’ll gain much more from every merit badge you earn!